How to Eat Well in a Processed Food World (Without Overthinking It)

 FAQ’s

 1. Why is it so hard to eat healthy?
-Because the system is rigged.
+Because the system is built for convenience and profit, not your health.
 Processed food is cheap, fast, and designed to make you want more.
 Real food costs more, goes bad faster, and takes time to prepare.
 It's not a you problem.

 2. How do I eat better without going broke?
 Stop buying expensive "health" products.
 No protein bars, no superfoods, no detox anything.
-Buy eggs, rice, and frozen vegetables.
+Shop basics like eggs, rice, frozen vegetables, and simple dairy.
 Shop sales.
 Cook extra when you have time.

 3. What should I look for on labels?
 Short ingredient lists.
 If the first three things are different types of sugar, pass.
 "Natural flavors" is vague on purpose but not necessarily dangerous.
 Ask yourself: would my grandmother recognize this as food?